sav-che/TL-2/Authors/Richard, Achille {std. A. Rich.}.md

-> [!cite] BHL link: this entry starts at [page 758](https://www.biodiversitylibrary.org/item/103624#page/772/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 758](https://www.biodiversitylibrary.org/page/33190229) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Richard, Achille (1794-1852), French botanist at Paris; Dr. med.
 Paris 1820; son of L.C.M.
 Richard; aide-démonstrateur (1817-1821) and aide-naturaliste (1821-1831) at the Muséum d'Histoire naturelle; professor of botany at the Paris Faculté de médecine in 1831; member Acad.
-Sci. from 1834. (*A. Rich.*).
+Sci. from 1834.
+**Abbreviated name**: *A. Rich.*

 #### Herbarium and types